pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

   in the pipeline specification.

 * **Write files into a local file system**, such as saving results.
-  Your code must write to the `/pfs/out` directory that Pachyderm mounts in all of your running containers.
+  Your code must write to the `/pfs/out` directory that MLDM mounts in all of your running containers.
 Similar to reading data, your code does not have to manage parallelization or sharding.